 Step 3: You will be redirected to the draft post within our server.
 This is a private post and is not shared with anyone else.

-We have tested real-time editing of all native Gutenberg blocks.
+We have tested real-time editing on all native Gutenberg blocks.
 More specifically, Site logo, Site Title, Site Taglines, Post Title, Post Excerpt, Post Featured image, Post Content, Post Date, Comments, Term Description, Archive Title, and Search Results Title.

-- How does invite workflow work?
+- How does the Invite workflow work?

 You can invite anyone to collaborate on a WordPress draft post hosted on our servers via their email address.
-Then all invited members can test the real-time editing feature simultaneously.
+Then, all invited members can test the real-time editing feature simultaneously.

 We are using the Yjs framework and Socket programming.